johnnyreilly/api-typescript-csharp-client-generation-with-nswag/README.md

 The significant changes in the above `Startup.cs` are:

 1. Exposing a Swagger endpoint with `UseOpenApi` and `UseSwaggerUi3`.
-NSwag will automagically create swagger endpoints in your application for all your controllers.
+NSwag will automagically create Swagger endpoints in your application for all your controllers.
 The .NET template ships with a `WeatherForecastController`.
 2. Allowing [Cross-Origin Requests (CORS)](https://docs.microsoft.com/en-us/aspnet/core/security/cors) which is useful during development (and will facilitate a demo later).

 Back in the root of our project we're going to initialise an npm project.
 We're going to use this to put in place a number of handy [`npm scripts`](https://docs.npmjs.com/cli/v6/using-npm/scripts) that will make our project easier to work with.
 So we'll `npm init` and accept all the defaults.